Ford/HDRDataset/README.md

 # HDRDataset
 Highway Driving RTK Dataset

-This Repo will contain the AV LLC's RTK dataset.
+This Repo will contain the Ford's RTK dataset.
 Here are some links:

 ### Arxiv Publication
 [Link](https://arxiv.org/abs/2010.01774)